top of page

 the 14th century

-The Rossini family, direct descendants of the Mengozzi family, have been carrying on the tradition of Formaggio di Fossa® for 28 generations with love and passion.
+The Rossini family, direct descendants of the Mengozzi family, has been carrying on the tradition of Formaggio di Fossa® with love and passion for 28 generations.

 Sfondo 005